gopala-kr/ldr/backend_developmkent.md

 * Open source
 * Commercial resources available
 * Active community + third party resources
-* Impact of Introducing Another Web Framework to existing strut and JSF based legacy project.

-**Marginal Cost**

-* Impact on existing system/code
-* learning cost for current members
-* One more web framework need to handle in the development
-* Easy to underestimate effort

-**Marginal Benefit**

-* Reduced code = better quality + easier to maintain / extend + Less bug
-* More flexibility to extend / modify in the future
-* Lower learning curve when adding new members
-* More resources / features
-* Easy to overestimate

-Marginal Benefit >>> Marginal Cost

 There is a best article on [framework](https://github.com/gopala-kr/weekend-with-github/blob/master/Projects-Blogs/03-backend-development/framework.md)